 One female insect can provide 250-bed bug eggs during its life.
 Each egg is tinier than dust.
 In case of danger, bed bugs are hiding and can exist for several months without feeding.
-These insects have flat brownish bodies that are swollen after the bug has fed.
+These insects have flat brownish bodies that are swollen after the bug has fed (see more bed bug images).
 The color of their skin is getting redder because of the blood.

 Young bed bugs are called nymphs.
 They have to shed skin up to 5 times a day until they become adults.
 Each shedding period requires taking a meal before.
 This means that younger species attack humans and their pets even more frequently, sometimes leaving three bites in a row.

 On average, it takes up to 1 month for youngsters to grow into adults.
 After that, they can produce over 3 generations of new bugs in a year.
 Grown-up species can survive a year without food in case of outside threats.